Commercial Licensing Quote Builder

 What's the difference between licensing and a buyout?

 A license grants specific, limited usage rights.
-A buyout transfers all rights—the client owns the images completely.
-Buyouts should cost 3-10x a typical license because you can never resell or reuse those images.
-Never grant a cheap buyout; if they want full ownership, charge accordingly.
+A buyout transfers all rights and should cost far more because you can never resell or reuse those images.
+If a client wants full ownership, charge accordingly.

 Should I give clients perpetual usage rights?

 Almost never at the same price as limited terms.
-Perpetual means forever—they'll use those images for 10+ years while you can't relicense them.
-If a client insists on perpetual, charge 2-4x what you'd charge for 1-year rights.
-Or offer a discount for shorter terms to steer them away from perpetual.
+Perpetual means forever.
+If a client insists on perpetual, charge 2-4x what you would charge for 1-year rights, or offer shorter terms as a lower-cost option.

 This calculator provides estimates based on industry norms.
-Actual licensing rates vary significantly by market, client, and individual negotiation.
-This is not legal advice—always use proper contracts and consider consulting an attorney for high-value licenses.
-Rates shown are illustrative; research your specific market.
+Actual licensing rates vary by market, client, and negotiation.
+This is not legal advice; use proper contracts and consider an attorney for high-value licenses.